What Is a Fire Marshal? - Inspect Point

-The Day to Day Life and Responsibilities of a Fire Marshal
+The Day-to-Day Life & Responsibilities of a Fire Marshal

 In the world of fire prevention, there are so many paths to take.
 Becoming a firefighter is a great way to help enforce fire safety, but it isn’t the only position out there.
 How else can you help to enforce fire codes, work with fire departments, and help your local community?
 One way to do that is by becoming a state fire marshal.
 We’ve all heard of fire marshals and the fire marshal office, but not everyone knows what it actually means to be one.
-If you’re thinking about ways to help mitigate fire incidents in your state or county, let’s talk about Fire Marshal responsibilities.
+If you’re thinking about ways to help mitigate fire incidents in your state or county, let’s talk about the responsibilities of the Fire Marshal.

 fire marshal responsibilities